ArunPanesar42/Engineering_84_Sparta/README.md

 - Q: What is cloud computing and why should we use it?
 - A: Cloud computing is the on-demand delivery of IT resources over the Internet with pay-as-you-go pricing.
 Instead of buying, owning, and maintaining physical data centers and servers, you can access technology services, such as computing power, storage, and databases, on an as-needed basis from a cloud provider like Amazon Web Services(AWS), one of the benefits of cloud computing is that you can deploy globally in minutes.
 - Q: What are devops practices and importance of them (CI/CD/CDE)?
-- A:• CI  is the practice that instructs developers to commit changes several times per day into common repository/mainline.
+- A:• CI stands for Continuous Integrantion and is the practice that instructs developers to commit changes several times per day into common repository/mainline.
-- • CDE is the practice that tends to ensure every available build is stable, checked and verified to be pushed live on a single button click.
+- • CDE stands for Continuous Delivery and is the practice that tends to ensure every available build is stable, checked and verified to be pushed live on a single button click.
-- • CD is the practice that further expands CDE by ensuring the build is not just ready and checked, but automatically get pushed live onto production environment so real consumers could see changes delivered immediately.
+- • CD stands for Continuous Deployment is the practice that further expands CDE by ensuring the build is not just ready and checked, but automatically get pushed live onto production environment so real consumers could see changes delivered immediately.